Javey/advanced/README.md

 # Create http request in node

+This method uses (request)[https://github.com/request/request] module.

-Call `Controller::request` to make a request in node.
+Call `Controller::request` to create a request in node.
 A promise will be returned.
 The arguments pass to the function likes below.

 The baseUrl is `Utils.c('api')` which assigned to `this._api`